 So here it is, my Best Cheap Eats Hong Kong Guide!

 If you haven’t eaten a Hong Kong style egg waffle, also known as bubble waffles and eggettes, then you haven’t lived!
 I’ve been a massive fan for a long time, so I was really excited to try them in their home town – and I wasn’t disappointed.

-The Hong Kong style egg tart is another big player on the sweet scene in Hong Kong.
-They are similar to English custard tarts and Portuguese pastel de nata, with a creamy egg custard in a pastry case.
+The Hong Kong-style egg tart is another big player on the sweet scene in Hong Kong.
+They are similar to English custard tarts and Portuguese pastel de nata, with creamy egg custard in a pastry case.